This piece was originally published in November 2016, and was updated on July 6, 2022.

 Where to learn more about mortgages

 So what is a mortgage?
 Now you know.
 But the best thing you can do to get a better deal on your mortgage is to learn as much about mortgages as you can.
-At Ratehub.ca we provide a tonne of great resources on mortgages, as well as other financial products, at no cost to you.
-Head over to our first-time buyer education centre to get started.
+At Ratehub.ca we provide lots of great resources on mortgages, as well as other financial products, at no cost to you.
+Head over to our first-time homebuyer education centre to get started.